marekjm/viuavm/README.markdown

 ; Valid main functions are main/0, main/1 and main/2.
 ;
 .function: main/0
+    ; Allocate local register set.
+    ; This is done explicitly by the callee because it is an ; implementation detail - if a newer version of the function ; requires fewer registers the code using it should not have ; to be compiled.
+    ; Also, when a module is reloaded the code using it can stay ; the same as long as the number and types of parameters of ; the function stay the same.
+    ;
+    ; In this function, two local registers are allocated. allocate_registers %2 local

     ; Store text value in register with index 1.
     ; The text instruction shares operand order with majority of ; other instructions: